 Smart locks are the newest innovation in home security products.
 It might seem like the locks are rising in popularity.
 There are many factors to consider in deciding whether to change your old deadbolt for a new smart lock.

 Are smart locks the right choice for you?
-Here are the pros and cons of smart locks, and going digital on your door.

 The Pros of Using Smart Locks